LianjiaTech/BELLE/eval/README_en.md

 Thanks, GPT-4.
 This HTML file was generated with the help of the code written using GPT-4.

-2.Open the ChatGPT_Score.html file in your browser.
+Open the ChatGPT_Score.html file in your browser.
 When using it, please note the following:

-1) Enter your API_KEY to ensure that you can access OpenAI's services.
+* Enter your API_KEY to ensure that you can access OpenAI's services.

-2) Select a question.
+* Select a question.
 After each selection, it will be automatically copied to your clipboard, making it easier to call other models for answers.

-3) Enter your response, click "Get Score", and wait for the score from ChatGPT to be returned.
+* Enter your response, click "Get Score", and wait for the score from ChatGPT to be returned.

 ![ChatGPT评分](../assets/chatgpt_evaluation.png)